den-materials/css-responsive-design-and-flexbox/readme.md

 ![desktop page design](https://github.com/den-wdi-1/css-responsive-design-and-flexbox/blob/master/images/desktop_view.png)

 ### Create a mobile view
-Add the following elements to our starter code:
+Add the following elements to an HTML page:

-1. The image in assets below the h1 tag
+1. The team image (the JPG in the top folder of this repo) below the h1 tag
 2. A course summary
   1. A h2 tag ``WDI Denver, Da Best``
   2. An unordered list with the following bullets: